Neutrino oscillations: Quantum mechanics vs. quantum field theory: Discussion and summary

 In the last part of the paper, we have discussed in detail the normalization of the QM and QFT expressions for the oscillation probability $P_{\alpha\beta}(L)$.
 We have seen that in the QM framework $P_{\alpha\beta}(L)$ has to be normalized by hand in order to fulfill the unitarity relation $\sum_\beta P_{\alpha\beta}(L) = 1$.
 There are two reasons why this ad hoc procedure is unavoidable in the QM approach.
 First, as we have demonstrated, no independent normalization of the produced and detected neutrino states can lead to the correct normalization of the oscillation probability because the overlap integral of these states is always smaller than unity in the realistic case when their momentum distributions are different.
 The overlap integral depends on the characteristics of the produced and detected states in a non-factorizable way, and so the problem cannot be cured by just modifying the normalization of these states.
 Second, the QM formalism involves an integration over the unobserved difference of the neutrino detection and production times $T=t_D-t_P$, which leads to yet another undefined factor -- the time interval by which one has to divide the result in order to recover the correct dimension of the oscillation probability.
 In the QM method both these problems are solved by imposing unitarity of the oscillation probability by hand.

-We have demonstrated how the QFT approach avoids all the normalization problems of the QM formalism and naturally leads to the correctly normalized oscillation probability that automatically satisfies the unitarity condition, provided that neutrinos are ultra-relativistic or quasi-degenerate in mass.
-If this requirement is not fulfilled, the interaction rate cannot be factorized into the production rate, propagation (oscillation) probability and detection cross section, so that the oscillation probability is undefined.
+We have demonstrated how the QFT approach avoids all the normalization problems of the QM formalism and we have derived the conditions under which it naturally leads to the correctly normalized oscillation probability that automatically satisfies the unitarity condition.
+The conditions are that (1) neutrinos are ultra-relativistic or quasi-degenerate in mass, and that, in addition, (2) the differences $|p_j - p_k|$ between the momenta of different neutrino mass eigenstates at fixed energy are much smaller than the widths of the neutrino momentum distributions determined by the production and detection processes.
+If these requirements are not fulfilled, the interaction rate cannot be factorized into the production rate, propagation (oscillation) probability and detection cross section, so that the oscillation probability is undefined.
 In that case one would have to deal instead with the overall rate of the neutrino production-propagation-detection process.

 The QFT approach also allows one to understand the physical meaning of the QM normalization recipe: By imposing unitarity by hand one implicitly rids the calculated transition probability of the probabilities of neutrino production and detection, thus extracting the sought oscillation probability.